School of Nursing

 Bachelor of Science for Registered Nurses (B.S.N.)
 Program

-Interim Director of Nursing/Associate Professor: Joyce O'Reilly
+Director of Nursing/Associate Professor: Catherine Cuchetti

-Assistant Professors: Lisa R. Chicko, Wendy J. Varnum, Catherine Cuchetti
+Assistant Professors: Lisa R. Chicko

 R.N. to B.S.N.
 Mission

-The B.S.N. program is committed to preparing registered nurses as ethical leaders in the 21st century delivering innovative, evidence based patient-centered care.
+The B.S.N. program is committed to preparing registered nurses as ethical leaders in the 21st century delivering innovative, evidence-based patient-centered care.
 Graduates are competent and caring nurses who make sound clinical judgments, communicate effectively, and assume leadership and advocacy roles.
 We prepare graduates to promote the health and well- being of diverse individuals, families, communities, populations, and systems.

 School of Nursing Philosophy